jfrog/JFrogMLExamples/catboost_poetry/README.md

     pip install qwak-inference
     ```

-    Call the Real-Time endpoint using your Model ID from the Qwak platform:
+    Call the Real-Time endpoint using your Model ID from the JFrog ML:

     ```bash
     python test_live_mode.py <your-qwak-model-id>